giowe/aws-cwlogs/README.md

 	<a href="https://www.youtube.com/watch?v=Sagg08DrO5U"><img src='http://img.shields.io/badge/gandalf-approved-61C6FF.svg'></a>
 </div>

-This module pulls the latest events from a specified log group in AWS CloudWatch Logs and prints the output to your terminal.
+This module pulls the latest events from a specified log group in AWS CloudWatch Logs and prints the output to console.
 The module keeps pulling logs while its running.

 ## Installation
 You can install aws-cwlog both locally